Ardagh, County Limerick: History and archaeology

 On 5 March 1867, in the Fenian Rising, an unsuccessful attempt was made by local Fenian supporters to capture the local Royal Irish Constabulary (RIC) barracks.
 The attack was led by local carpenter William Upton.
 Many of the Fenians were subsequently arrested, though Upton himself eventually escaped to America.

 In 1868, the Ardagh Hoard, including the 8th century Ardagh Chalice, was found in Reerasta rath near Ardagh.
 The chalice is held in the National Museum of Ireland in Dublin.

 Tourism

 The Great Southern Trail, a 53 mi stretch of countryside in West Limerick/North Kerry, runs through Ardagh as it follows the route of the former Limerick-Tralee railway line (which opened in 1867/1880 and closed in 1975/1977).
-Bathrooms, picnic tables, and a seasonal food truck are available at the restored Ardagh Station House.
+Bathrooms and picnic tables are available at the restored Ardagh Station House.